Editor’s note: We’ve updated this article to reflect the new dates of Amazon Prime Day 2020, which will occur on Oct. 13 and 14.

 The Impact of the New Back-to-School Season

 Back to school won’t be the same this year.
 Retailers, put yourselves in your shoppers’ shoes and think about how they are going to be shopping.
 You need to challenge your norms and examine your data.
-Take the time to look trends, compare it, do research on other markets, and dive into your data to help with this very blurry season that is approaching.
+Take the time to look at trends, compare, do research on other markets, and dive into your data to help with this very blurry season that is approaching.

 Many of us across the country are forced to make decisions on how we school our children during the fall and early winter months of the year because of the advertising gray area.
 Some families are shifting to online schooling, some are going to do a mix of in school and online.
 Homeschooling has changed the way my wife and I have budgeted for back-to-school shopping.